Minimally Invasive Bunion Surgery Treatment in Singapore

 Though uncommon, having bunions may lead to complications, such as:

-What Are the Treatment Options Available for Me If I Have a Bunion?
+What are the Treatment Options for Bunions?

 For mild and early cases, you may be advised to take the following steps to prevent further deterioration of your condition.
 These include:

-- Proper footwear with a wide toe box and avoiding high-heeled shoes
+• Proper footwear with a wide toe box and avoiding high-heeled shoes

-- Use of orthotics such as bunion pads, bunion splints, and toe spacers to temporarily correct the alignment and reduce pain
+• Use of orthotics such as bunion pads, bunion splints, and toe spacers to temporarily correct the alignment and reduce pain

 Axis Orthopaedic Centre provides personalised bunion or bunionette treatment in Singapore – reach out to us for an appointment today.